36 Easy Ways to Cut 50+ Calories Every Day

-That's why when you're looking to slim down, "low and slow" is the best way to banish those stubborn bat wings, and fat from your belly.
-By "low and slow," we mean: Don't cut too many calories too quickly.
-Instead, make simple, calorie-saving swaps throughout your day to easily help you shave hundreds of calories from your diet—which, over time, will equate to a lower number on the scale.
+No, you don't cut just start by cutting too many calories too quickly.
+Instead, you just have to make simple, calorie-saving swaps throughout your day to easily help you shave hundreds of calories from your diet.
+And over time, this will result in you seeing a lower number on the scale.

 In fact, eating just 50 calories less than usual every day could result in a loss of 5 pounds over the course of one year!
-Below, we have some of the simplest tips and swaps you can seamlessly employ in your daily routine to reduce calories.
-And then to expedite the weight loss process, reach for these essential scientifically-proven 30 Foods That Melt Love Handles!
+Below, we have some of the simplest tips and swaps you can seamlessly add in your daily routine to reduce calories.
+And to make sure you're really keeping up with your goals, here are the best weight loss tips to follow, too.

 When a restaurant dresses your salad for you, you're apt to get at least four tablespoons of a fatty and calorie-laden sauce that suffocates your once-nutritious vegetables!
 That can equate to anywhere between 300 to 400 calories, depending on your dressing of choice.
 Ask for the dressing on the side and only use half of it to save more than 150 calories.
 But make sure you still use some!
 Adding fat to your salad will help your body absorb plenty of health-promoting nutrients.